 Jennie Pearce is a scientist turned farmer turned apiarist (a person who keeps bees to produce honey).
 Settling in Sault Ste.
-Marie after immigrating from Australia in 1999, she worked for six years as a research scientist for the Great Lakes Forestry Research Centre, known by locals as the “Bug Lab.”
-Today, Jennie does consulting work for the scientific community in the winter and cultivates her beekeeping and honey business the rest of the year.
+Marie after immigrating from Australia in 1999, Jennie worked for six years as a research scientist for the Great Lakes Forestry Research Centre, known by locals as the “Bug Lab.”
+Today, Jennie consults for the scientific community in the winter and cultivates her beekeeping and honey business the rest of the year.

 For those wondering about the health, environmental and agricultural benefits of bees and honey, here is a summary:

 Local honey is a natural, unrefined sweet fluid produced by honey bees from the nectar of flowers.
 It contains important vitamins and nutrients as well as flavonoids and phenolic acids which act as antioxidants, which keep bad bacteria away.
 The honey bee, although small, plays a very significant role in food, farming, and the environment.
 Bees and the beekeeping industry is extremely important to the health and vitality of Canada’s agricultural industry and the country’s economy.
 Bees play an indispensable role in the pollination of our essential crops, in fact, honey bees are responsible for the health of over $170 Million worth of crops in Ontario annually.
 We need to work very diligently to protect our bees’ existence, crops, and environment.
 We have the healthiest bees in the cleanest environment and Canadian honey is the most delicious in the world.
 Enjoy all the benefits local honey can do for you! – Source: Dickey Bee Honey Inc. with permission.

 Pearce Farm offers liquid honey, beeswax, preserves, and vegetables in season.
 Jennie Pearce is one hard-working woman dedicated to creating a healthy product beneficial for everyone.
 On a personal note, our household loves the delicate taste of her honey!